asdine/storm/README.md

 ## Nodes and nested buckets

-Storm takes advantage of BoltDB nested buckets feature by using `storm.Node`.
+Storm takes advantage of BoltDB nested buckets feature by using `rainstorm.Node`.
-A `storm.Node` is the underlying object used by `storm.DB` to manipulate a bucket.
+A `rainstorm.Node` is the underlying object used by `rainstorm.DB` to manipulate a bucket.
-To create a nested bucket and use the same API as `storm.DB`, you can use the `DB.From` method.
+To create a nested bucket and use the same API as `rainstorm.DB`, you can use the `DB.From` method.

 ```go
 repo := db.From("repo")